 • Profile picture of Hartmut Göbel

-The symptoms you describe can also occur as part of a migraine attack.
-Eyelid swelling, excessive pain and sensitivity to touch are also common with a migraine.
-The migraine can also lead to corresponding swelling.
+The symptoms you described can also occur during a migraine attack.
+Eyelid swelling, excessive pain sensitivity, and sensitivity to touch are also common with migraines.
+Migraines can also cause corresponding swelling.

 Kind regards